nschiett/fishflux/README.md

 from elemental stoichiometry and metabolic theory.
-The package offers a user-friendly interface to apply the model. `fishflux` is ideal for fish ecologists wishing to predict ingestion, egestion and excretion to study fluxes of nutrients and energy.
+The package offers a user-friendly interface to apply the model. `fishflux` is ideal for fish ecologists wishing to predict ingestion, egestion and excretion to study fluxes of elements.

 Main assets:

--   Provides function to model fluxes of Carbon, Nitrogen and Phosphorus for fishes
+-   Provides function to model fluxes of carbon, nitrogen and phosphorus for fishes
 -   Allows for the estimation of uncertainty, dpending on the uncertainy of the input parameters